GSG-K3/master-reference/coursebook/week-7/project.md

 Suggested additional requirements / stretch goals:
 * Events can be assigned to different categories
 * I can browse past events and write a review

-### Getting started

-Make sure you have a plan, and break the project down into manageable parts.
-Here are some things to consider:
-* You will need to make the requests and update the DOM in response using client-side JavaScript.
-* As well as serving static HTML and JS files, your server will also need to provide endpoints that return DB query results as JSON.
-You can query your server from the client using the XMLHttpRequest method.
-* You'll need to be able to make both ```POST```and ```GET``` requests to your server.